Theme-Maths/MultipleDegree-DifferentialEquationsSolver/README.md

 # Projet-AnNum2

+This project is licensed under the terms of the MIT license.
-WARNING : every script is commented / documented in French
+WARNING : Every script is commented / documented in French only.

 # Organisation des Fichiers :